- Who are you and what do you do?

 and documents left with the client.

-All contracts to date have started at either 3 months or more and many were
+Most contracts to date have started at 6 months or more and many were

-hard work, reliability, high calibre and the consistently high level of professionalism delivered throughout the duration of the contract.
+hard work, reliability, high calibre and the consistently high level of professionalism delivered throughout.
 FCL is also delighted to have supported

 several clients on more than one occasion, having been invited back to work on new projects, sometimes even to the same team as previously.

-This is a summary of the various types of work encountered to support clients:
+This is a summary of the various types of work encountered to support clients.
+Confidential information has been removed.

 - Hands-on fault finding and debugging on multi-layer and mixed dielectric PCBs, surface mount

-- Evaluation of millimetre wave sources (phase noise, discrete spurii and output power) over temperature.
+- Evaluation of microwave sources (phase noise, discrete spurii, stability, output power) over temperature.

 - VCOs (negative resistance and Colpitts): development, improving